Lead end user

 Current government spending on natural disaster response is more than 20 times the spending on preparedness.
 Many climate-related natural hazards are increasing, along with the number of people living in hazard-prone areas.
 Large natural disasters also cross domains, moving from the private to the public realm, and shifting from a local, to a state or national concern.
 This raises the potential of future, unmanaged risks.

-This project, now in its utilisation phase, mapped a broad range of economic, social and environmental values and related them to natural hazards across several case studies.
+This project mapped a broad range of economic, social and environmental values and related them to natural hazards across several case studies.
 It explored who owns these values and what happens when they cross domains, as well as how a range of alternative strategies may contribute to improved resilience by sustaining economic, social and environmental values in a changing environment.

-This project is developing an index of the current state of disaster resilience in Australian communities – the Australian Natural Disaster Resilience Index.
+This project developed an index of the current state of disaster resilience in Australian communities – the Australian Disaster Resilience Index.
 The Index is a tool for assessing the resilience of communities to natural hazards at a large scale and is designed to provide input into macro-level policy, strategic planning and community engagement activities at national, state and local government levels.